Office of Government and Community Relations

 Jack Wood Award for Town-Gown Relations

-Jack Wood, former Mayor for the then-Town of Fairfax, was the driving force for arranging a campus to be located on land adjacent to the town and deeding it to the university, thus beginning a Town-Gown relationship for the university.
+Jack Wood, the former Mayor of the then-Town of Fairfax, was the driving force behind arranging for a campus to be located on land adjacent to the town and deeding it to the university, thus establishing a Town-Gown relationship for the university.

-In his honor, the George Mason University Office of Government and Community Relations presents this university and community-wide annual award program to recognize both Mason and community individuals and groups (including alumni), as well as government, businesses, and not-for profits who demonstrate leadership in fostering mutually beneficial relationships between the university and the community during the past year.
+In his honor, the George Mason University Office of Government and Community Relations presents the Jack Wood Award for Town-Gown Relations.
+The award program recognizes individuals and groups in various categories who have demonstrated leadership in fostering mutually beneficial relationships between the university and the local community during the past year.
 Those with community relations/outreach as a primary responsibility in their job description are not eligible.

 What is Town-Gown: